 As far as we know (based on what the prior owner, former campers, counselors and neighbors have told us), Camp Woodbury has been in existence for about 100 years.
-Supposedly, it started out as Joe Louis’s training camp, then transitioned in the 1930s to a Detroit YWCA camp serving African American youth.
-The Woodbury name came from a Detroit pastor, Clem R. Woodbury, who at one time ran the camp.
+Supposedly, it started out as Joe Louis’s training camp, then transitioned in the 1930s to a Detroit YWCA camp serving African American youth, and eventually to a VFW camp.
+The Woodbury name comes from Clem R. Woodbury, a World War I veteran and Detroit policeman who was active in the Detroit VFW chapter.

 The earliest buildings on the property were cabins 4, 5, 6, 7 and the lodge.
 Cabins 1, 2, 3 and the boat house were built when the camp was owned by the VFW during the 50s and 60s.
 Cabins 1, 2, 3 and 5 had western names, Fargo, Wichita, Santa Fe and Apache and each housed about 20 kids.
 Cabins 4 and 7 were counselors cabins.
 They left their names on the ceilings.
 The earliest we have found is 1932 in 7A.